 Synchronous evaluation (on-demand)

-You can also evaluate a transaction on demand by calling the evaluation endpoint directly: Endpoint:POST /v1/evaluation/evaluate
+You can evaluate a transaction on demand by calling the evaluation endpoint directly: Endpoint:POST /v1/evaluation/evaluate

 decision field: